riverrun/argon2_elixir/README.md

 ## Requirements

-* Elixir version 1.3 or later
+* Elixir version 1.4 or later
 * Erlang / OTP version 18 or later
-  * Erlang needs to be built with the `--enable-dirty-schedulers` flag set
+  * Erlang (< 20) needs to be built with the `--enable-dirty-schedulers` flag set
+  * Erlang 20 has dirty schedulers enabled by default
 * A C compiler, such as gcc

 ### Dirty scheduler